 In lieu of proof of immunization, an individual may provide documented evidence of immunity by submitting serological test results which reveal immunity to measles, mumps, and rubella.
 Health Services provides this lab at a cost of $42.

 NOTE: If you need #2 MMRs, you must wait 30 days between the vaccines.

 The following vaccines also are available at Health Services.

 Meningococcal disease is a serious illness, caused by bacteria.
 It is the leading cause of bacterial meningitis in children 2-18 years old in the U.S. Meningitis is an infection of the brain and spinal cord coverings.
 The Centers for Disease Control (CDC) recommends this vaccine for college freshmen, especially those living in residence halls.

 Tetanus (lockjaw), diphtheria, and Pertussis (whooping cough) are serious diseases.
 Tetanus is caused by a germ that enters the body through a cut or wound.
 Diphtheria and pertussis spread when germs pass from an infected person to the nose or throat of others.
-Boosters for tetanus, diphtheria, and pertussis are needed every 10 years to maintain protection.
+One dose of TdAp is needed with a booster of Td every 10 years to maintain protection.

 Hepatitis is a serious liver disease caused by a virus transmitted through some body fluids.
 The Hepatitis B vaccine consists of a series of 3 shots spread over 6 months.

 Flu Vaccines - Cost: Free for Students